chrisxfire/chrisxfire.github.io/content/notes/asp.net/fundamentals/error-handling.md

 The response must be completed or the connection aborted.

-# Server exception handling
+# server exception handling
 If the underlying HTTP server catches an exception before response headers are sent, it sends `HTTP/500 Internal Server Error` with no body.
 If the server catches an exception after response headers are sent, it closes the connection.

 Any request not handled by the app is handled by the server.

-# Startup exception handling
+# startup exception handling
 This is handled by the host.
 See:
 - https://learn.microsoft.com/en-us/aspnet/core/fundamentals/host/web-host?view=aspnetcore-7.0#capture-startup-errors
 - https://learn.microsoft.com/en-us/aspnet/core/fundamentals/host/web-host?view=aspnetcore-7.0#detailed-errors

-# Problem Details
+# problem details
 Problem Details are details of errors in an HTTP response.
 They are standardized in [RFC 7807](https://www.rfc-editor.org/rfc/rfc7807.html).
 The problem details service implements `IProblemDetailsService` to create problem details.

 To add the problem details service: